-Industrial Technology Timber Year 9 Course Assessment
+Industrial Technology Timber Year 10 Course Assessment

 COURSE DESCRIPTION: The aim of the Industrial Technology Years 7-10 Syllabus is to develop knowledge, understanding, skills and values related to a range of technologies through safe interaction with tools, materials and processes in the design, planning, management and production of quality projects.
-The syllabus aims to develop in students an understanding of the interrelationships between technology, the individual, society and the environment, and to develop their ability to think creatively to produce solutions topractical problems.
+The syllabus aims to develop in students an understanding of the interrelationships between technology, the individual, society and the environment, and to develop their ability to think creatively to produce solutions to practical problems.

-Nature of Task Task 1 Task 2 Task 3 Task 4 Weightings% Cheese Board Serving Tray Stool Turning Between Centres Timing Term 1, Week 9 Term 2, Week 6 Term 4, Week 2 Term 4, Week 6 Outcomes IND5-1, IND5- 3, IND5-8, IND5-9, IND5-2, IND5- 3, IND5-6, IND5-7, IND5-9 IND5-3, IND5- 8, IND5-10 IND5-1, IND5-3, IND5-4, IND5-7 Component Practical Practical Practical Practical Knowledge and Understanding 10% 10% 10% 10% 40% Quality Projects Skills 15% 25% 10% 10% 60% Weighting % 25% 35% 20% 20% 100%

-IND5-1 identifies, assesses, applies and manages the risks and WHS issues associated with the use of a range of tools, equipment, materials, processes and technologies IND5-2 applies design principles in the modification, development and production of projects IND5-3 identifies, selects and uses a range of hand and machine tools, equipment and processes to produce quality practical projects IND5-4 selects, justifies and uses a range of relevant and associated materials for specific applications IND5-5 selects, interprets and applies a range of suitable communication techniques in the development, planning, production and presentation of ideas and projects IND5-6 identifies and participates in collaborative work practices in the learning environment IND5-7 applies and transfers skills, processes and materials to a variety of contexts and projects IND5-8 evaluates products in terms of functional, economic, aesthetic and environmental qualities and quality of construction IND5-9 describes, analyses and uses a range of current, new and emerging technologies and their various applications IND5-10 describes, analyses and evaluates the impact of technology on society, the environment and cultural issues locally and globally
+Nature of Task Task 1 Task 2 Task 3 Task 4 Practical Assignment Practical Portfolio & Practical Timing Week 2 Term 2 Week 3 Term 2 Week 3 Term 3 Week 3 Term 4 Outcomes IND-5-1, IND- 5-3, IND-5-8 IND5-2, IND5- 3, IND5-6, IND5-7, IND5-9 IND5-3, IND5-8, IND5-10 IND5-1, IND5-3, IND5-4, IND5-7 identify, assess, apply and manage the risks and WHS issues associated with the use of a range of tools, equipment, materials, processes and technologies apply design principles in the modification, development and production of projects identify, select and use a range of hand and machine tools, equipment and processes to produce quality practical projects select, justify and use a range of relevant and associated materials for specific applications select, interpret and apply a range of suitable communication techniques in the development, planning, production and presentation of ideas and projects identify and participate in collaborative work practices in the learning environment apply and transfer skills, processes and materials to a variety of contexts and projects evaluate products in terms of functional, economic, aesthetic and environmental qualities and quality of construction describe, analyse and use a range of current, new and emerging technologies and their various applications describe, analyse and evaluate the impact of technology on society, the environment and cultural issues locally and globally

-Marine and Aquaculture Technology Year 9 Course Assessment
+Marine and Aquaculture Technology